Kolefn/stream-speculator/README.md

 ## Setup

 1. create a FaunaDB database and initialize it with the commands at `apps/server/faunadb.txt`
-2. register an app with the Twitch API
+2. register an app with the Twitch API.
+Register the auth uri matching `TWITCH_REDIRECT_URI` in the environment.
+You will also need to register `http://localhost:8080/api/twitch/redirectFrom` for local deployment.
 3. (optional) register a domain with AWS and create a SSL certificate with AWS CM.
 4. populate a `.env.dev` or `.env` file in `apps/server` according to the following template:
    ```